-Pasikali makes his home with his father and his mother.
-Carrying water, teaching others and buying or selling in the market are his household duties.
+Pasikali lives with his father and his mother.
+At home, duties include carrying water, teaching others and buying or selling in the market.
 His father is sometimes employed as a farmer and his mother is sometimes employed.
 There are 2 children in the family.

 For fun, Pasikali enjoys rolling a hoop, soccer and walking.
 He attends church activities, Bible class and youth group regularly and is in middle school where his performance is average.